You’ll be glad to know that Philodendron Micans care is incredibly easy! As a Horticulturist and long-time plant fiend, I’ve cared for a few myself.

 - With a clean pair of pruning scissors, cut right below the leaf node.
 This is where new roots will sprout from.

-- Place your cutting in your water container, making sure the nodes are under the water.
+- Place your cutting in your water or soil container, making sure the nodes are under the water or buried 1-2 inches into the soil.

 - Place the cutting somewhere that receives plenty of bright indirect sunlight (but not direct).